SOURCE: Schultz Center for Cosmetic Dentistry

 Using a diagnostic wax-up, Dr. Schultz says he then takes impressions of the patient's teeth and sends them off to a lab which creates a customized "blueprint."
 After discussing adjustments with the patient, he says his team designs a temporary fitting of the blueprint so that patients can see what their final result will look like in their own mouth.
 Dr. Schultz says whether they are looking for porcelain veneers or a large-scale dental implants procedure, these two steps are essential for creating the most accurate, personalized treatment plan for each patient.
 He says the ultimate goal in using a conservative method is to achieve a radiant, natural-looking outcome while still retaining as much of the patient's tooth as possible.

 "The more conservative the procedure, the more natural tooth structure that can be preserved," says Dr. Schultz.
 "We want to make sure we provide the healthiest, most beautiful results, which is why it is essential to see a qualified experienced dentist with the right credentials.
 By choosing someone with a more conservative approach, patients can get the best results and the healthiest, longest lasting outcome."

 About Jeffrey L. Schultz, DDS, FAGD

-Dr. Jeffrey Schultz is a graduate of the University of Houston and the University of Texas Dental Branch at Houston.
-He has achieved Fellowship status with the Academy of General Dentistry, one of the most rigorous continuing education awards offered by the organization, and a graduate of the Hornbrook Group for advanced training in aesthetic dentistry.
-Dr. Schultz has also been selected as one of the Top Dentists in H Texas magazine.
+A graduate of the University of Houston, Dr. Jeffrey Schultz attended dental school at the University of Texas Dental Branch at Houston.
+He has dedicated numerous hours to his continued education, earning the Fellowship Award with the Academy of General Dentistry.
+Dr. Schultz is a graduate of the Hornbrook Group for advanced cosmetic dentistry training as well as a member of the American Academy of Cosmetic Dentistry.
+He has also been selected as one of the Top Dentists in Houston by H Texas Magazine.